 Lastly, you need to ditch your expectations of what meditating is.
 You’ll only know what meditating is like once you surrender yourself to the experience.
 Forget about what your friend shared about meditation, whether it was a good or bad experience.
 Everyone has different experiences.
 Once you let go of your expectations, you’ll find the experience much more worthwhile and effective.
 This is all part of the science of meditation.

-As previously mentioned, there are many techniques of meditation.
+As previously mentioned, there are many mindfulness training meditations techniques.
 But for the sake of readability, let’ discuss the top five techniques of meditation you can try.

 ● Mindfulness meditation